ShamnaSkor/WafleProject/README.md

 * is written in [TypeScript](https://typescript.codeplex.com/), a typed superset of JavaScript that compiles to readable, standards-based JavaScript.
 Wafle works with any modern browser on any device, or with other JavaScript environments such as [node.js](http://nodejs.org/).
 * has no server-side components.
 Therefore, Wafle can be used with any web server by simply copying the .js files to an accessible path.
 * is covered by [qUnit](http://qunitjs.com/) tests.
-* produces regular js files in addition to minified js files via
+* produces "regular" js files in addition to minified js files via [UglifyJS 2](https://github.com/mishoo/UglifyJS2).
 * does not currently have a UI.
 Pull requests welcome!
-* is licensed under the [MIT license](http://opensource.org/licenses/MIT) with the exception of the Wafle.Data.ts, Wafle.Data.js, and Wafle.Data.min.js files.
+* is licensed under the [MIT license](http://opensource.org/licenses/MIT) with the exception of the Wafle.Data.ts, Wafle.Data.js, Wafle.Data.min.js and Wafle.Data-{version}.min.js files.
 * contains data in JSON format extracted from the [EVE Community Toolkit](http://community.eveonline.com/community/fansites/toolkit/) which is (c) 2013 CCP hf.
 (See the LICENSE file for specific details.)

 ###Current state of the project